KevinLlano/Microservices-Ticketing-System/README.md

 #### 4. Security Integration
 Configuring Keycloak with Spring Security and OAuth2 Resource Server in the API Gateway involves precise token validation and role mapping.

+### ⚠️ Jenkins pipeline not reading Docker plugin
+Make sure all plugins and permissions for the user path are set correctly, and ensure that the build is the same as the local build.
+To reduce errors, don’t set up ECR/ECS yet. add Chmod permission to pipeline user to be able to read docker and run docker commands. like jekins user to docker group. give docker the user: root.

 ### ⚠️ Jenkins Pipeline
 Step1.
 To set up a Jenkins pipeline for this microservice architecture, create a `Jenkinsfile` in the root directory